Citizenship process and requirements

 After filing, how do I check on the status of my naturalization application?

 You may check the status of your naturalization application by visiting the USCIS case status check page or by calling USCIS Customer Service at 1-800-375-5283.
 You may also go to your local USCIS office.
-You can also s with USCIS to inquire about your case.
+You can also schedule an in-person appointment with USCIS to inquire about your case.

 When I naturalize, will my children automatically become US citizens?